arjunprabhulal/mcp-flight-search-client/README.md

-# MCP Flight Search Client
+# MCP Llama3 Flight Search Client

 ![MCP Flight Search Client Demo](Images/mcp-flight-search-client.gif)

-A client application for the MCP Flight Search service.
-This client interacts with the [MCP Flight Search](https://github.com/arjunprabhulal/mcp-flight-search) backend.
+A client for the MCP Flight Search service using Ollama and Llama 3.2 to provide a user-friendly flight search interface with Model Context Protocol tools.

 ## Description

 This client application provides a user-friendly interface to interact with the Model Context Protocol (MCP) flight search service.
 It allows users to search for flights between airports with specified dates.

+## About

+ A client for the MCP Flight Search service using Ollama and Llama 3.2 to provide a user-friendly flight search interface with Model Context Protocol tools

+github.com/arjunprabhulal/mcp-llama3-client

 ## Files